 The creatives behind Josephine feature; Tony award nominee Joey McKneely as director and choreographer, five-time Emmy and three-time Grammy award nominee Steve Dorff as the composer, and Academy award, Grammy and Golden Globe nominee and Emmy award winner John Bettis as the lyricist.

-Josephine runs from 27th April – 29th May at the Asolo Repetory Theatre in Sarasota, Florida and hopes to reach Broadway after its initial run.
+Josephine ran from 27th April – 29th May at the Asolo Repetory Theatre in Sarasota, Florida.

 For further information, please visit the Asolo Repetory website